-Energy Conservation Code & Related Resources
+Energy Code & Related Resources#

 Current Building Code

-Effective January 14, 2019 the City of Fort Collins adopted the 2018 International body of codes & amendments, including the 2018 International Energy Conservation Code (IECC).
+Effective April 15, 2022 the City of Fort Collins adopted the 2021 International body of codes & amendments, including the 2021 International Energy Conservation Code (IECC).
 For the complete codes, visit Codes & Standards.

-Residential Energy Code Resources
+Residential Energy Code Resources#

-Residential Mechanical Systems
+Fort Collins Residential Mechanical Systems HVAC requirements#

 Residential new construction mechanical systems are required to submit either engineered stamped mechanical plans or the Residential Mechanical Systems Design Submittal Form below.
 This 4 page form was effective as of May 14, 2013, and is required for new residential construction submittals by qualified agencies.
 This form must be accompanied by a Manual J, S, and D designed using the 'Manual J Design Criteria' found in the IRC code amendments Climatic & Geographic Design Criteria Table R301.2(1), and/or below.

-Mechanical Performance Testing:
+Mechanical Performance Testing

-Commercial Energy Code Resources
+Commercial Energy Code Resources#

-Commercial Building Air Tightness Testing
+Commercial Building Air Tightness Testing#

-Multi-Family Energy Code Resources
+Multi-Family Energy Code Resources#